-Your esophagus is a tube that moves food from your throat to your stomach.
+Your esophagus is the tube that moves food from your throat to your stomach.
 You had surgery to remove part, or all, of your esophagus.
 The remaining part of your esophagus was reconnected to your stomach.

 You will probably have a feeding tube for 1 to 2 months after surgery.
 This will help you get enough calories so that you start to gain weight.
 You will also be on a special diet when you first get home.